-Messenger is a reference to war, with a reference to the work of German painter Otto Dix.
-A Prosthetic leg is composed out of a code wheel which was a design devised by Thomas Jefferson for encrypting messages during the American Revolutionary War.
-There is a tattoo of a bluebird on the ankle, referencing the naval tradition of officers receiving a bluebird tattoo when they cross the equator; a symbol of hope and freedom.
-The irony is that the bluebird tattoo appears on the prosthetic leg.
-The platform shoe gives a sense of humor, levity, and a fashion concern to the very poignant theme.
+Messenger is a reference to war, with Otto Dix reference.
+Code wheel was devised for encrypting messages for war.
+It was designed by Thomas Jefferson.
+There is a tatoo of a bluebird on the ankle, referencing the Navy–naval officers get the bluebird tatoo when they cross the equator; a symbol of hope and freedom.
+The irony is that the bluebird tatoo appears on the prosthetic leg.
+The platform shoe gives a sense of humor, levity and fashionistic concern to the very poignant theme.
 The concept of technology being driven by military motivations is inherent in this sculpture.